wenjie-tu/class-notes/README.md

 # Class Notes

-This repository is made for my class notes and exercise solutions.
+This repository is made to store my class notes and problem-sets solutions.

+## Course abbreviation and corresponding full title:

+* **EM:** Empirical Methods
+* **PECI:** Program Evaluation and Causal Inference